What is Acupuncture?

 Do I have to believe in it for it to work?

 Acupuncture and herbs work whether you believe in them or not.
 Acupuncture works really well on dogs, cats, and horses, as well as infants – a strong indicator that one does not need to believe in it for it to be effective.
+And, there is a vast and growing body of scientific evidence demonstrating the efficacy of acupuncture for a wide array of ailments.
 So, skeptics – welcome!
 Come and give it a try.

 Does acupuncture always work?